How TikTok Is Changing the Matcha Scene

 Iced Matcha Towers (Summer 2024)

-Layered matcha drinks stacked in clear glasses became TikTok gold:
+Layered matcha drinks stacked in clear glasses became TikTok gold.
+We've been obsessed with these.

 The formula: